New screenings to start for all US-bound airline passengers

 “These measures will work in complement with the current additional screening measures conducted at the boarding gate,” it said.

-Hong Kong-based Cathay Pacific Airways Ltd. said on its website that it had suspended self-drop baggage services and that passengers heading to the U.S. “will be subject to a short security interview” when checking their luggage.
+Hong Kong-based Cathay Pacific Airways Ltd. said on its website that it had suspended self-drop baggage and downtown check-in services for passengers heading to the U.S., who “will be subject to a short security interview” when checking their luggage.
 Those without bags would have a similar interview at their gates.
+Singapore Airlines passengers may be required to “undergo enhanced security measures” including inspection of personal electronic devices “as well as security questioning during check-in and boarding,” it said on its website.

 Air France said it would begin the new security interviews on Thursday at Paris Orly Airport and a week later, on Nov.
 2, at Charles de Gaulle Airport.
 It said the extra screening would take the form of a questionnaire handed to all passengers.